University: Oregon Tech (Oregon Institute of Technology)

 What experiences drew you to the medical field?
 I have multiple family members who are nurses including two aunts, two cousins, and my mother who introduced me to the field of nursing.
 I’ve seen first-hand the joy they get from doing their job and how they are able to balance a family and a career.
 Volunteering in multiple units at the hospital really showed me what nursing is about and gave me a realistic understanding of the skills I’ll need to be a nurse.

 Classes taken in high school that made an impact: Four classes really had an impact: AP composition, Spanish, psychology and sociology.
 AP Composition class was extremely difficult but so worth the effort.
 I learned how to write papers ranging from 2 to 10 pages.
-Because of this class I am better prepared to write papers for college level classes.
-I took Spanish classes my sophomore, junior and senior years…I’ve seen firsthand the importance of knowing a second language when working with a variety of people in a hospital setting.
+Because of this class, I am better prepared to write papers for college-level classes.
+I took Spanish classes in my sophomore, junior and senior years…I’ve seen firsthand the importance of knowing a second language when working with a variety of people in a hospital setting.

 Volunteer or paid work I’ve had to learn about my planned career: I volunteered in Med-Surg, Emergency Room, Radiology, Post-Anesthesia Care and Intensive Care units in the Three Rivers Medical Center Youth Volunteer Program.
 Nurses work in all those units but their daily job activities are pretty varied.
 I learned that I am best suited for the ER because I love the fast pace, working with a variety of patient types, and the turnover of patients.